Short-Term Foster Care

 - To remove the child from a neglectful family situation, poor home conditions or a situation where a parent is temporarily unable to look after them due to health reasons.

-Throughout your short-term fostering work with Excel, you’ll be supported by a supervising social worker who will help guide you in the care of your placement and will also work closely with local authorities to make a long-term plan for their future.
+Throughout your short-term fostering work with Excel, you’ll be supported by a supervising social worker who will help guide you in the care of your placement.
+You will also work closely with local authorities to make a long-term plan for the child’s future.

 By working with Excel Fostering and becoming a foster carer offering short-term services, you’ll be helping support children and young people through a difficult part of their lives and help them plan for their future – whether that future includes a return to their birth parents or not.
 Along with the rewarding experience of caring for a foster child, you’ll also have the opportunity to help rebuild familial bonds and bring families closer together.

-Short-term fostering placements are just one of the many types of fostering we offer.
-Find out more information on other types of foster care available with Excel Fostering.
+Short-term fostering placements are just one of the many types of fostering available.
+Find out more information on other types of foster care with Excel Fostering.

 Make a difference, change a life and start a new career today by contacting the Excel Fostering office.
-Whether you’re looking for more information or want to apply, our team would love to hear from you.
+Whether you’re looking for more information on short-term fostering, or want to apply, our team would love to hear from you.
 Contact us directly today for more information on temporary foster care.